canuck-cowboy/canuck-cowboy/README.md

     def say_hello(self):
           print(f'Greetings, fellow coders!
 I'm {self.name}.
-Dedicated to pushing the boundaries of Computer Science,', 'my mission is to sculpt algorithms that not only solve problems but also unlock new dimensions of understanding. 🌐✨')
+Dedicated to pushing the boundaries of Computer Science,', 'my mission is to sculpt algorithms that not only solve problems but also unlock new dimensions of understanding.')

 # Unleash logic_tinkerer